Master of Arts in Social and Public Policy

 Social and Public Policy is a 36-credit master’s degree program that includes 12 3-credit courses.
 There are four core courses, four elective/concentration courses, and four research-related courses that conclude with a final project.

 - Policy Process

 - Final Project Design

 - Final Project

-Electives reflect individual interests and reinforce the focus of the degree.
-They can be independent studies or group studies online.
-Many students choose to incorporate one of the advanced certificates into their master’s degree as their focus area.
+*Electives reflect individual interests and reinforce the focus of the degree.
+Many students choose to incorporate one of the advanced certificates into their master’s degree as their concentration area.